plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

-Today, it seems, DEI not only wants to cry over past spilt milk, it wants to use past injustices to justify spilling new milk today; as if spilling new milk today can magically "unspill" the milk already lost.
+Today, it seems, DEI not only wants to cry over past spilt milk, it wants to use past injustices to justify spilling new milk today; as if spilling new milk today will magically "unspill" the milk of the past.

-No amount of whining or virtue signaling will bring it back.
+No amount of whining or virtue signaling can redo the past.
 What do we do instead?
-Clean it up and move on.
+In the case of slavery, we clean up and move on, which is what we've been trying to do ever since the Civil War, the deadliest war in American history.

 </div>